Asheville-class gunboat: Original commission

 (PG-93, PG-95, PG-97, PG-99 & PG-101 were built by Peterson Builders, Sturgeon Bay, Wisconsin; most of the remaining PG-84 class were built by Tacoma Boatbuilding Company.)

 Hellenic Navy

-Two of the ships were transferred to the navy of Greece; both ships were in reserve from April 1977 before being refitted and transferred.
-The gas-turbine propulsion engines were removed prior to transfer and the ships were reclassified as coastal patrol craft.
+Two of the ships were transferred to the navy of Greece; both ships were in reserve from April 1977 before being refitted & transferred.
+The gas-turbine propulsion engines were removed prior to transfer, and the ships were reclassified as coastal patrol craft.